 Yes, you read that right, America, the land of the automobile is now in fourth place, slightly ahead of South Korea and India.
-America was trailing both South Korea and India in 2011 but America recovered and is now back up to sixth place.
+America was trailing both South Korea and India in 2011 but America recovered and is now back up to forth place.
 Yea, America is back, we passed India, in car production.

 Actually, things are not quite as dire as they look.
 America is still second in total number of motor vehicles produced, behind China, and ahead of Japan.
 We do not produce many cars but we produce lots of commercial vehicles, read trucks.
 Trucks can include minivans, SUVs, and pickup trucks.
 The fact that official statistics call these commercial vehicles, does not mean we use them for commerce.
 So we maybe second in personal vehicle production.

 It is likely that in total value of all vehicles made by America still holds the lead over all other countries, but relative to China it is likely to be a rapidly shrinking lead.